Model S

 214

-• • Efficiency improvements
+• • Efficiency improvements and faster charging capability.
+Minor exterior design changes.

 Discontinued